belanasaikiran/Computer-Networks/Projects/Project2/README.md

 ![single-thread-server.png](./images/single-thread-server.png)

-**Libraries Used:**
+### Libraries Used:

-1. socket - to create a socket object and bind it to a specific port.
+1. `socket` - to create a socket object and bind it to a specific port.
-2. time - to get the current time stamp
+2. `time` - to get the current time stamp
-3. string - to generate all possible query combinations based on the wildcard pattern.
+3. `string` - to generate all possible query combinations based on the wildcard pattern.

+### Code Functionality

 The server.py file mainly involves five functions in order of execution: